 So far pod yield, significantly highest pod yield was recorded in T10 (T4+ST with Nano DAP at 10 ml L-1 of water and FS with Nano DAP at 2.5 ml L-1 of water at 35 DAS and 50 DAS), followed by T7 (T4+ST with nano DAP at 7.5 ml L -1 water + twice FS with nano DAP at 2.5 ml L -1 of water at 35 DAS and 50 DAS).
 The lowest pod yield was observed at T11(absolute control).
 Combined application of conventional fertilizer and nano DAP increased the pod yield by 69% over control.
 Higher pod yield might be due to ensured optimum and balanced nutrient availability throughout the crop growth period.
-The higher uptake results in optimal growth of plant parts and metabolic processes like photosynthesis that increased photosynthates accumulation and translocation to the economically productive parts of the plant which resulted in increased biomass, yield attributing characters and finally yield by amplifying the translocation of assimilates to seeds.
+The greater nutrient uptake supports optimal growth and enhances metabolic activities such as photosynthesis, increasing the production and movement of photosynthates to economically important plant organs.
+This, in turn, boosts biomass, yield-related traits, and ultimately yield by promoting more efficient translocation of assimilates to the seeds.
 Similar results were reported by Choudhary et al. (2018), Swetha Kumari et al. (2017) and Prakash et al. (2023).

 3.6 Effect of Nano Dap on Biochemical Properties

 The data in Table 4 highlighted the effect of nano DAP on biochemical properties of groundnut crop.
 Oil content was not significantly different due to the foliar application of nano DAP when compare to 100% STD of N and P as soil application and it is depicted in Figure 7.
 The highest oil content was found in T10 (T4+ST with Nano DAP at 10 ml L-1 of water and FS with nano DAP at 2.5 ml L-1 of water at 35 DAS and 50 DAS) and lowest in T11(absolute control).
 It might be due to supplying essential nutrients according to plant needs could lead to an increase in seed oil percentage due to enhanced enzymatic activity and effectively increased photosynthesis and translocation of assimilates to the seed.
 This might have resulted in a higher oil content compared to the absolute control, but the highest oil yield was recorded due to the higher seed yield and oil content produced.
 Similar results were reported by Yacoub et al. (2020).
-The increase in oil content was mainly due to increase in glucoside formation (allyisothiocynate) also the oil content increased due to increase in P level, probably because it was a constituent of phospholipids and was essential for its synthesis (Singh and Singh, 1988).
+“The increase in oil content was mainly due to increase in glucoside formation (allyisothiocynate) also the oil content increased due to increase in P level, probably because it was a constituent of phospholipids and was essential for its synthesis” (Singh and Singh, 1988).

 The results found that foliar spray of nano DAP increased the protein content of groundnut and depicted in Figure 7.The highest protein content was found with T10 (T4+ST with nano DAP at 10 ml l-1 of water and FS with Nano DAP at 2.5 ml l-1 of water at 35 DAS and 50 DAS) followed by T7 (T4+ST with Nano DAP at 7.5 ml L-1 water + twice FS with nano DAP at 2.5 ml l-1 of water at35 DAS and 50 DAS) whereas lowest observed under T11(absolute control).
 This result could be attributed to the fact that nitrogen played a vital role in amino acid synthesis, which, in turn, served as the fundamental framework for the formation of proteins in plants.
 Similar results were observed by Duraisamy and Mani (2001) and Nget et al. (2022).